Anterior Scoliosis Correction (ASC):

 • Lower risk of infection.

-Because everyone does not qualify for Anterior Scoliosis Correction, a complex surgical procedure, our doctors will answer any and all questions and explain the pros and cons of each procedure.
+Incorporating these benefits, ASC emerges as a superior choice for both adults and children suffering from scoliosis.
+The tailored advantages for children make it an especially compelling option for parents seeking the best possible outcome for their child’s spinal health.
+Because everyone does not qualify for Anterior Scoliosis Correction, a complex surgical procedure, our doctors will answer any questions and explain the pros and cons of each procedure.
 The potential advantages and disadvantages of ASC should be carefully weighed by the patient and their surgeon before deciding on the best course of treatment.

 Acceptable Requirements for an Anterior Scoliosis Correction (ASC):